Old Car Ignition

 Ignition Coil Function

 The ignition coil is basically a transformer, which steps up the 12-volt (low voltage) from the battery, to the high voltage required to jump a spark plug gap.
 Coils can be tested with an ohmmeter, although they are very durable and rarely go bad.
-If in doubt, replace it.
-Most are fairly cheap and available at your local parts house.

 How To Check Secondary Voltage

-A voltmeter is needed for checking secondary voltage.
-To test coil voltage, first be certain all connections are clean and tight.
+To test coil voltage, first check that all connections are clean and tight.
 Turn on ignition (don't start car), then connect a voltmeter between the + or SW terminal of the coil and ground.

-The voltmeter should read nearly 12 volts, or about 7 volts if the coil has a ballast resistor.
 If there is no voltage, there is a break in the circuit between the battery and the positive terminal.
 Possibly the ballast resistor is faulty.

 CAUTION: Never touch any part of the secondary ignition circuit when engine is running.
-Use insulated pliers and screwdrivers.
+Use insulated pliers and insulated screwdrivers.

 Spark Plugs